Météo-France: Naming

 Although the original name of the organisation was "Météo-France", with acute accents and normal French capitalisation, all the publications made by Météo-France are now using the name written with capitals only, without any accents, everywhere the name is used as a trademark for the products and services delivered by the national organisation.

 This trademark decision reflects the need to have its name not altered in electronic documents due to transcoding errors, and to allow easier international references in many languages, including when referencing the organisation itself (in copyright notices for example, or when citing sources).

 The name in capitals or with normal capitalisation with accents is protected internationally under trademark law, and as an organisation name.
 Some non-binding information documents sometimes forget the hyphen in the name (but the hyphen is normally required).

+Services

+Météo-France has a warning system to inform the population of dangerous weather conditions.

+Météo-France heat alert, part of its vigilance system, was put in place following the 2003 European heat wave.
+The 2022 heat wave was the earliest in the year since records began and marked the fourth time that a red heat alert had been issued since the protocol was activated after the 2003 heat wave.